Hyperen0r/OSelector/README.md

 ## For who is this tool ?

 Anyone who want to make an easy navigation menu for a mod containing animations.
+Anyone who want to make to tweak a navigation menu with better names and organization.

 * Mod Users can just launch the tool to have a menu for every or some animations.
-Everyone can share his file, if he did some edit (better names and structures, like Morra's Poser Pack).
+Everyone can share his file, if he did some edit (better names and organization, like Morra's Poser Pack).

-* Mod Author can add this file to their mod, so when a user has OSA and his mods, he can easily cycle through the animations.
+* Mod Author can add this file to their mod, so when a user has OSA and his mods, he can easily cycle through his animations.

 ## How many animations ?

 The tool should be able to handle a very large amount of animations.
 Each mod have usually one **FNIS** file, containing information about animations.
 Some have more than one **FNIS** file.
-However if one file contains more than 8 750 animations (It's a lot, the most I have seen is ~2750 from Halo's mod), I cannot guaranteed anything.
+However if one file contains more than 8 750 animations (It's a lot, the most I have seen is ~2 750 from Halo's mod), I cannot guarantee anything.

 I've tested with roughly 14 000 animations and everything seemed fine.